Nine Puzzles: Development

 The series is directed by Yoon Jong-bin, who helmed and produced Nameless Gangster: Rules of the Time (2012), Kundo: Age of the Rampant (2014), The Spy Gone North (2018), and Narco-Saints (2022), written by Lee Eun-mi, who wrote Tunnel (2017) and Navillera (2021), and produced by Kakao Entertainment and Moonlight Film.
 The total budget of the series cost billion.

 Casting

 According to Kakao Entertainment in May 2024, Kim Da-mi and Son Suk-ku were cast to lead the series and positively considering to appear.

 Release

 Nine Puzzles which consists of 11 episodes, premiered its first six episodes on May 21, 2025, followed by three episodes on May 28, and the last two episodes on June 4.

+Reception

+Critical response

+On Rotten Tomatoes, 100% of 5 critics gave the series a positive review.

+Viewership

+In December 2025, Disney announced that Nine Puzzles was among the most-watched international original series released on Disney+ in 2025.